Skip to content

 Card Payment, Card Payout, Open Banking Payment, Alternative Payment Methods, Mobile Commerce Payment, IBAN Bank Transfer Payout, smart routing, crypto settlement (USDT/USDC)

 Six customer-facing products plus an orchestration layer.
-Card Payment accepts Visa, Mastercard and Maestro deposits with high-speed processing and 3DS2; Card Payout sends real-time payouts to a beneficiary Visa or Mastercard card via Visa Direct or Mastercard Send.
+Card Payment accepts Visa, Mastercard and Maestro deposits with high-speed processing and 3DS2, while Card Payout sends real-time payouts to a beneficiary Visa or Mastercard card via Visa Direct or Mastercard Send.
 Open Banking Payment handles real-time PSD2 bank transfers in the UK, Germany, Sweden and Austria with SCA enforcement.
-Alternative Payment Methods covers e-wallet top-ups and bank-card alternatives — Klarna, NETELLER, Skrill, Paysafecard, iDEAL, eps, MB WAY, MultiBanco, Rapid Transfer, Interac Online.
+Alternative Payment Methods covers e-wallet top-ups and bank-card alternatives (Klarna, NETELLER, Skrill, Paysafecard, iDEAL, eps, MB WAY, MultiBanco, Rapid Transfer, Interac Online).
 Mobile Commerce Payment covers Apple Pay and Google Pay tokenized flows on mobile devices.
 IBAN Bank Transfer Payout sends fiat via SEPA or SWIFT to a beneficiary IBAN.
 On top of these sits a smart-routing orchestration layer that directs each transaction through the channel most likely to approve it across TODA Pay's panel of upstream acquiring partners (which are not publicly named).
-The settlement leg offers a choice — fiat through SEPA or SWIFT on a negotiated cadence, or USDT/USDC stablecoin on a T+7 weekly cadence to a merchant wallet on Tron, Ethereum or another supported chain.
+The settlement leg offers a choice: fiat through SEPA or SWIFT on a negotiated cadence, or USDT/USDC stablecoin on a T+2 to T+5 cadence per the provider's own published documentation, to a merchant wallet on Tron, Ethereum or another supported chain.

 Payment Methods